 Nuclear facility projects

-At the beginning of 2004, TVO filed an application for a construction licence with the Finnish Government, which was granted in February 2005.
-The construction of the third nuclear power plant unit in Olkiluoto was commenced in June of the same year.
-The new plant unit constructed at the western end of the Olkiluoto island, next to the OL1 and OL2 units, is a pressurised water plant of the EPR type that is based on the third-generation French-German European Pressurised Water Reactor concept.
-When complete, the net electrical output of the unit will be approximately 1,600 megawatts.
-The output will be slightly higher than that of the largest nuclear power plant units existing to date.
-According to the schedule updated by the plant supplier, regular electricity production at the plant unit will commence in January 2020.
+At the beginning of 2004, TVO filed an application for a construction license with the Finnish Government, which was granted in February 2005.
+The construction of the third nuclear power plant unit in Olkiluoto at the western end of the Olkiluoto island, next to the OL1 and OL2 units, was commenced in June of the same year.

 In the spring 2016, TVO filed an application for an operating license with the Finnish Government, which was granted in March 2019.
 The operation of the nuclear power plant begins when the nuclear fuel loading has been started.
 The launch of the loading requires a separate loading authorisation from STUK.
 The loading launches the nuclear commissioning phase of the plant during which the operations of the plant will be tested as a whole for the parts that could not be tested before the fuel loading and criticality.
 After the nuclear commissioning, the commercial operation of the plant begins.